lyuheng13/HomomorphicComp/readme.md

-# Computation Ove Encrypted Data
+# Computation Over Encrypted Data

 This project is a remote calculation over homomorphic encrypted data based on JHU CSSE COVID-19 Data.